 A trade war with China could weaken our financial market, forcing the RBA to cut rates.

 In his election campaign, Trump promised to slap 45% tariffs on imported Chinese goods.
-If he follows through, it may cause a slowdown in Chinese economy, which some believe could hurt Australia.
-If this leads to the RBA cutting interest rates, some of this would pass through to mortgage rates - a plus for many homeowners.
+If he follows through, it may cause a slowdown in Chinese economy, which some believe will, in turn, hurt the Australia economy.
+If this leads to the RBA cutting interest rates, some of this would pass through to mortgage rates – a plus for many homeowners.